How to Sell Your Business?

 Seller Mistakes That Blew the Deal

-Those mistakes included the following:
+Those mistakes include the following:

 - Unrealistic Seller Expectations;